Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 - [ ] ${set-app-home}
 - [ ] ${/path/to/application}

-#### Q55.
+#### Q56.
 What is the default value of the warSourceDirectory configuration property of the Maven WAR Plugin?

 - [ ] /src/main/webapp
 - [ ] /src/main/war
 - [x] /src/main/WEB-INF
 - [ ] /src/web

+#### Q57.
+When building a Maven Archetype, where do you put your prototype files?

+- [ ] src/main/template
+- [ ] src/main/archetype
+- [x] src/main/resources/archetype-resources
+- [ ] src/main/java